 The first two days of the Chinese New Year are considered the birthday of the Water God.
 So, if you wash clothes during these two days, the god will be offended.

-On the first day of the New Year, it is a taboo to sweep the house or dump the trash.
+On the 1st day of the 1st lunar month, there is a Chinese New Year taboo on sweeping the house and dumping the trash.
 Otherwise, all the savings and valuables will be swept away.
 If it is really necessary, the house owner should start the sweeping from outside to inside of the house, which intimates collecting money.
 Besides, pouring water outside should also be avoided, as flowing water indicates movement of money; in this case, money leaving the home.

 It is believed that the cry of children forebodes disease and misfortune, which may bring bad luck to the whole family.
 Therefore, to avoid children’s crying during the festival, parents should not punish their kids, even if they make mistakes or are naughty.

 Do not lend or borrow anything on the first day of lunar January, especially money.
 Lending money is an unlucky omen, which means economical loss, so people should not offend friends or neighbors by borrowing something from them.
-Asking for return of debts owed is also a taboo.
+Asking for return of debts owed is also a Chinese New Year taboo.

 If a woman gets married and lives apart with her husband's parents, she cannot visit her own parents on the first day of the New Year.
 Daughters are viewed as outsiders after they get married.
 If they return home on the first day, their parents would be stricken by poverty.
 Sometimes, parents live together with sons, and therefore the bad luck would also goes to women's brothers.

 Just like doing needlework, using scissors is also an omen for possible quarrels with others.
-If people want to go through the year peacefully, it is a big ‘NO’ to use that tool during the first lunar month.
+If you want to go through the year peacefully, it is a big ‘NO’ to use the scissors during the first lunar month.

-People should not get their hair cut during the first lunar month, for it indicates the death of their uncle (mother's brother).
+People should not get their hair cut during the first lunar month, for it indicates the death of their uncle (mother's brother), and of course it is a thing you should never do during the Chinese New Year.
 Although it sounds absurd, people are glad to abide by this tradition.

 The rice jar indicates people’s living standards.
 If it gets empty, there may be some days of starvation waiting for them in the near future.
 So filling the rice jar to the brim before the New Year’s Eve, is a means to attract a healthy financial situation.